marcglasberg/asyncredux.com/flutter/miscellaneous/events.md

     changeTextEvt: state.changeTextEvt,
     onClear: () => dispatch(ClearTextAction()),
   );

   ViewModel({
     required this.initialText,
     required this.clearTextEvt,
     required this.changeTextEvt,
   }) : super(equals: [initialText, clearTextEvt, changeTextEvt]);
 }

-class ClearTextAction extends ReduxAction<AppState> {
+// This action clears the text, by creating a boolean event. class ClearTextAction extends ReduxAction<AppState> {
   AppState reduce() => state.copy(changeTextEvt: Event());
 }

-class ChangeTextAction extends ReduxAction<AppState> {
+// This action changes the text, by creating an event with a String payload. class ChangeTextAction extends ReduxAction<AppState> {
   String newText;
   ChangeTextAction(this.newText);